KIT Royal Tropical Institute is an independent centre of expertise, education and hospitality dedicated to sustainable development.

-Guided by the Sustainable Development Goals (SDGs) of the United Nations, our work focuses on health, gender, economic development and intercultural cooperation.
+Guided by the Sustainable Development Goals (SDGs) of the United Nations, our knowledge work focuses on global health, gender, economic development and intercultural communication.

-KIT also houses an education centre with Masters’ programmes and advanced courses for health professionals —all aimed at strengthening health systems around the world.
+KIT also houses an education centre with masters’ programmes and advanced courses for health professionals —all aimed at strengthening health systems around the world.
 The courses are offered in cooperation with the Vrije Universiteit Amsterdam.

-Since 2017, KIT’s premises have included SDG House, a resident community of more than 50 entrepreneurs, NGOs and other organisations that work towards achieving the United Nations’ Sustainable Development Goals (SDGs).
+Since 2017, KIT’s premises have included SDG House, a resident community of more than 60 entrepreneurs, NGOs and other organisations that work towards achieving the United Nations’ Sustainable Development Goals (SDGs).
 SDG House is the hotspot in Amsterdam for sustainability events and entrepreneurship, convening people who share the common purpose of achieving the SDGs through a diverse range of work and activity covering urban development, impact investments, inclusive finance, fair trade, organic product development and more.